-Title of trial: Male synthetic sling versus Artificial urinary Sphincter Trial for trials men with urodynamic stress incontinence after prostate surgery: Evaluation by Randomised controlled trial sling or artificial urinary sphincter.
-All men will be followed up at 6, 12 and 24 months after surgery.
+Title of trial:Male synthetic sling versus Artificial urinary Sphincter Trial for men with urodynamic stress incontinence after prostate surgery:Evaluation by Randomised controlled trial

 This protocol describes a major multicentre United Kingdom (UK) trial to establish which type of incontinence surgery results in better outcomes in men who require surgery for urodynamic stress incontinence (USI) after prostate surgery.
 The study is designed to be as simple as possible both for those participating and for those involved in clinical care.